-I did it because I needed to change my mind’s focus, and in my own way I decided to use a laws of attraction principle to help me do it.
-This leads me into being able to talk about some specific types of rules concerning the laws of attraction, especially as they pertain to me.
-So, let’s get started.
+By now you’re probably wondering where I’m going with this article.
+Every once in a while I need to change my mind’s focus, and in my own way I decide to use a law of attraction principle to help me do it.
+This leads me into being able to talk about some specific types of rules concerning the law of attraction, especially as it pertains to me.
+Let’s get started.

 1. You must establish a reason for wanting to change.

-In my case, I decided it was time to think of my business in more positive terms, because I have to admit I’ve been pretty negative about how things have been going over the last bunch of months.
-So, the reason I wanted to change is because I wanted to work from a positive point of view; who doesn’t want more positivity in their lives?
-So, I thought about how I wanted a mind shift, and last week was a big part of pushing my thoughts towards the good side of things.
+In my case, I’ve decided it’s time to think of my business and life in more positive terms, because I have to admit I’ve been pretty negative about how things have been going over the last bunch of months… years actually, with the things I’ve had to deal with in my personal life.

 2. You want to have a working goal; it doesn’t have to be overly specific.

 The reason you don’t have to be overly specific is, as The Secret mentions, you never really know how things will manifest themselves, no matter how much you put into things.
-For instance, I could create what I consider to be the perfect package on a specific topic and not sell one because of factors I can’t control.
+For instance, I could create what I consider to be the perfect package on a specific topic and not sell anything because of factors I can’t control.
 At the same time I could create something that was more work than pleasure that could sell tons.

 3. Establish something that you “know” will make you happy.

-I’ve always tried to be more realistic in my language and things I say.
-If I could guarantee something, then I’d say it; otherwise, I’d hedge my bet by saying things like “if you try this thing out you “might” become more proficient…” That’s encouraging isn’t it?
+I’ve always tried to be more realistic with my language and the things I say.
+If I could guarantee something, I’d say it; otherwise, I’d hedge my bet by saying things like “if you try this thing out you “might” become more proficient…” That’s encouraging isn’t it?
 Not even close!

 4. Open your mind to allow outside factors positive access.